PRTG Manual: Map Designer

 - Layer field

 The layer number defines if an item appears on top of or behind another item if they overlap.
 The item with the higher number appears on top.
 Enter a positive integer value and click the Save button to save your settings.
 Alternative: Use the arrow symbols in the context menu of a map item to Bring to front or Send to back an item one layer (see below).

-Click the arrow symbol underneath to show the HTML Before and HTML After fields.
 Any HTML code you enter in these fields is added before or respectively after the map item.
 Enter your custom HTML code that embeds an object and click the Save button.
 Your HTML object is inserted into the map.
-For example, you can enter the code <img src="http://media.paessler.com/common/img/logoclaim_r1.gif"> to insert an image of a Paessler logo.
+For example, you can enter the code <img src="https://media.paessler.com/common/img/logoclaim_r1.gif"> to insert an image of a Paessler logo.

 Hover over a map item to show the edit icons for it.